By James Eliot, Markets & Finance Editor

 AI accountability refers to the responsibility that organizations must assume for the effects and outputs produced by their AI systems.
 This concept is particularly crucial in sectors like finance, where the stakes are high and the consequences of failures can have far-reaching effects.
 To visualize AI accountability, think of it as a car manufacturer being liable for safety standards; just as vehicles must meet specific regulations to protect drivers, AI systems must have clear oversight mechanisms to ensure they operate safely and effectively.

-In a landscape where $100 billion is projected to be invested in AI solutions by 2025, accounting for risks associated with these technologies becomes a priority for companies looking to maintain their reputations and bottom lines.
+In a landscape where $100 billion is projected to be invested in AI solutions by 2025, accounting for risks associated with these technologies becomes a priority for companies looking to maintain their reputations and bottom lines, as discussed in our article on Berkshire Hathaway’s Cash-Powered Evolution.

 How AI Accountability Works in Practice